SethCottam/SpiderBox/README.md

 7. Celebrate the installation!

 ### Simple installation
-_Note: If you're missing pip then you need to set it up in your default python_
+_Note: If you're missing pip then you need to set it up_

 1. `pip install -r requirements.txt`
 2. Edit the ngrok.yml